jpirnay/papyrix-reader/docs/webserver.md

 ### From a Computer

-1. Ensure your computer is connected to the **same WiFi network** as your CrossPoint Reader
+1. Ensure your computer is connected to the **same WiFi network** as your Papyrix Reader
 2. Open any web browser (Chrome is recommended)
 3. Type the IP address shown on your device into the browser's address bar
    - Example: `http://192.168.1.102/`